MrPandragon/STUBRIN/README.md

   * index：After processing, the original dataset is downscaled and sorted by Geohash.
   * query：Query conditions, containing point search conditions, range search conditions and k-nearest neighbour search conditions for the three datasets.
   * create_data.py：Data processing code, including data cleansing of nyct datasets, generation of synthetic datasets, etc.
-* result
-  * create_result*.py：Result processing code, according to the style of different journals out of the figure。
 * src
   * experiment
   * proposed_sli：our propose index method